“I am not a teacher, but an awakener.” — Robert Frost

 October 15 for Winter Term

 February 15 for Spring Term

 Interested in Teaching a Class At Village Home?

 We free up our teachers to focus on creating inspiring learning moments in the classroom, without a bunch of administrative overhead, or time spent in class testing and assessing.
-Here, it is the learner’s job to learn, and the teacher’s job to allow them to and to inspire them to continue learning after class.
+Here, it is the learner’s job to learn, and the teacher’s job to inspire them to continue learning after class.
 At Village Home, learners choose their classes, so they come into the room engaged and ready to learn.